VictorFilimonov/aerothemeplazma/README.md

 ## Introduction <a name="introduction"></a>

 This is a theme which aims to recreate the look and feel of Windows 7 as much as possible on KDE Plasma.
-The theme is still in active early development and testing, and has only been tested on the following relevant specifications:
+The theme is still in active early development and testing.
+This theme pack currently supports the following platforms and specifications:

- - Arch Linux (5.10.43-1 LTS, 64-bit), Artix (5.13.10-artix1-1, 64-bit), Kubuntu 20.04
+ - Arch Linux (Up to date LTS kernel, 64-bit), Artix (Up to date LTS kernel, 64-bit)
  - X11
- - KDE Plasma 5.22.3, KDE Frameworks 5.84.0
+ - Latest stable KDE Plasma release, latest KDE Frameworks version
- - Qt 5.15.2
+ - Qt 5.15.3
  - Intel integrated Graphics, AMD GPUs
  - 96 DPI scaling

+A few notes regarding compatibility:

 This theme has NOT been tested on HiDPI monitors.
 Contributors who are able to test it on HiDPI scaling are greatly welcome.
-Your mileage may vary in terms of results, depending on your distro and other specifications.
+YMMV in terms of results, depending on your distro and other specifications.
-This theme has also not been tested on Wayland, and I do not intend to test or support this theme on Wayland.
+This theme pack has also not been tested on Wayland, and some features might not work due to X11 specific implementations.
+I do not intend to test or support this theme on Wayland.

+Also, due to some specificity of this project, as well as the use of non-standard conventions regarding KDE theming, some parts of the theme pack are not meant to be used separately with other themes.

-Keep in mind that I'm not a designer, and that the most I've done is modify the themes I've come across the Internet.
-I'll put a link to all the themes I've included and modified in this theme pack.
+Keep in mind that I'm not a designer, and that this theme pack mostly features modified themes, plasmoids and other tweaks that I've discovered on the Internet.
 I'm just a passionate user who really wants to keep the Aero visual style alive.
 Feel free to take this theme pack and modify it for yourself or share it with others, or if there are any improvements to be made here, any and all effort would be greatly appreciated.